learningtitans/melanoma-screening/dataset/README.md

 	we cannot distribute the images in this repository.

-	If you want to reproduce our experiments on this same dataset, please, acquire the Atlas at [http://dermoscopy.org/] and contact us in order to get the image annotations on readable format for humans and machines.
+	If you want to reproduce our experiments on this same dataset, please, acquire the Atlas at [http://dermoscopy.org/] .

 OUR CONTACT:
 ============

-	Michel Fornaciali: michelfornaciali@gmail.com
+	In case of any problem or doubt, contact me: Michel Fornaciali - michelfornaciali@gmail.com

 REFERENCES:
 ===========